alexeilebedev/openacr/txt/sandbox.md

-## Sandbox - sandbox management tool
+## sandbox: Sandbox - sandbox management tool

 The sandbox tool can be used to create, delete and manage sandboxes, which are copies of the current directory that include any currently modified files.